barionleg/cesium.wiki.gs/Contributor's-Guide.md

 ![The Open Resource dialog](openresource.png)

-* Use Ctrl-Shift-F to auto format selected code or an entire file.
+* Use Ctrl-Shift-F to auto format selected code.

 <a name="testtips">
 ## Test Tips